BenCorneau/run-chromium/README.md

 # run-chromium
-quick an easy way to run lattest chromium for one off testing.
+Quick and easy way to run chromium for one off testing.

 usage: